Missouri Information to Complete MO-PTS (Form MO-1040)

 Historical Past-Year Versions of Missouri Form MO-PTS-INS 1040

-We have a total of six past-year versions of Form MO-PTS-INS 1040 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of seven past-year versions of Form MO-PTS-INS 1040 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form MO-1040 - Individual Income Tax Long Form Book